Petroleum industry in Western Australia

-The petroleum industry in Western Australia is the largest contributor to the country's petroleum exports.
+The petroleum industry in Western Australia is the largest contributor to Australia's petroleum exports.
 Western Australia's North West Shelf (NWS) is the primary location from which production originates.
 Oil exports are shipped from Port Hedland.
-Notable offshore acreage includes Cliff's Head.

 Based largely on development of the reserves of the North West Shelf and onshore hydrocarbon basins, the industry extracts crude oil, condensate and natural gas from petroleum reservoirs deep beneath the Earth's surface.
 A large plant located at Withnell Bay near Dampier, produces liquefied natural gas (LNG) for export to Asian customers.
 Crude oil and most petroleum liquids are exported.
-Australia's largest petroleum refinery at Kwinana in WA's south-West, closed in 2021.
+Australia's largest petroleum refinery at Kwinana closed in 2021.
 Natural gas is processed at plants located on islands off the WA coast (e.g. The "Gorgon Gas Project" on Barrow Island) and onshore, then transported by pipelines to gas users throughout the state.

 In 2007, the industry produced 126 Moilbbl of crude oil/condensate, and 30 billion cubic metres of gas.
 Approximately 65% of the gas was transformed into 12 million tonnes of LNG (all of which was exported), with the remainder of the gas being sold to users in Western Australia.
 Primary production by the industry was valued at $16.7 billion, accounting for 31% of all natural resources produced in the state.